 In all honesty, the number of onboard activities are too numerous to share here.
-In fact, hey could warrant their own post!
-Here are a few of our favorite’s though:
+In fact, they could warrant their own post!
+Here are a few of our favorites though.

 If you didn’t get the message above, Oceaneer’s Club made this adventure for my kiddos.

 “Is the Disney Cruise price really worth it?”